It is a broad medical term used to denote kidney disease or damage, which can eventually lead to kidney failure.

 Immunoglobulin A nephropathy is the most common glomerulonephritis worldwide.
 Primary immunoglobulin A nephropathy is characterized by the deposition of the immunoglobulin A antibody in the glomerulus.

-There are other diseases associated with glomerular immunoglobulin A deposits, the most common of which is immunoglobulin A vasculitis, formerly known as Henoch-Schönlein purpura (PHS), which many consider to be a systemic form of immunoglobulin A nephropathy.
+There are other diseases associated with glomerular immunoglobulin A deposits, the most common of which is immunoglobulin A vasculitis, formerly known as Henoch-Schönlein purpura (PHS), which many consider be a systemic form of immunoglobulin A nephropathy.

 Immunoglobulin A vasculitis presents with a characteristic purple skin rash, arthritis, and abdominal pain and occurs most often in young adults (16-35 years).